pillarjs/router/README.md

   res.statusCode = 200
   res.setHeader('Content-Type', 'text/plain; charset=utf-8')

-  // with respond with the the params that were passed in res.end(req.params.type + '\n')
+  // with respond with the params that were passed in res.end(req.params.type + '\n')
 })